alea-git/alea-git.github.io/_projects/mobile-app-1.md

   - screenyouremind.png
 ---

-YouRemind was born during the last high school period, as a personal project of Alessandro (2015).
+[YouRemind](youremind.net){: target="_blank"} was born during the last high school period, as a personal project of Alessandro (2015).
 The initial idea was the creation of a platform that would allow us to tell our everyday life in a digital diary, with the peculiarity of being able to **choose one or more heiresses and leave them automatically a copy of what is written**, through an ebook, when the platform is not being accessed for a predetermined number of days.
 Therefore, the concepts on which the project was based were **storytelling, legacy and privacy**.

 After completing high school, Gabriel decided to accept the collaboration proposal made by Alessandro, thus starting a period of development.
 Later on, in April 2017, **YouRemind was accepted in Treatabit**, a support program for digital startups promoted **by the incubator of the Polytechnic of Turin**\: during this period **we began approaching and studying the Lean Startup methodology**.
 The result has been having **our first pivot**\: since we were economically too expensive for consumers, both in terms of time and money, we decided to pivot towards communities.